-But every disruptive promise has its pitfalls, and attempts to “disrupt” the healthcare system without taking into account the reasons for its complicated structure are ultimately fool’s errands.
+But every disruptive promise has its pitfalls, and attempts to “disrupt” the healthcare system from the side are ultimately fool’s errands.
 In order for new technologies to fit into the innate constraints of today’s reality, companies need to be just as creative and innovative on the “how” of operations as they are naturally with the “what” of technology.

 While digital health has already wrought advancements across the care delivery system, a near-exclusive focus on the types of technological innovation that have previously worked in industries like hospitality and transportation has obscured the fundamental role of another type of modernization just as, if not more, necessary to make digital health work: operational innovation.

 Technology companies have sometimes been accused of falling victim to “bright-shiny-object syndrome,” and digital health is not exempt.
 The temptation for companies to adopt the sleek tools and packaging, and to export trends from other consumer-facing industries is strong.
 These types of innovation are most visible, and tend to gain the most recognition.
-It’s easy to explain to a reporter or an investor how your new intake screen incorporates learning from the latest iOS SDKs; it’s even easier to show the same user experience to a potential client and blow them away in a pitch meeting.
+It is easy to explain to a reporter or an investor how your new intake screen incorporates learning from the latest iOS SDKs; it is even easier to show the same user experience to a potential client and blow them away in a pitch meeting.

-But none of that matters if the digital health company can’t fit its technology into the healthcare industry’s existing IT, regulatory, organizational, and process frameworks.
-This requires that your organization become a first-principles expert in which aspects of the system are malleable, and which are not.
-That’s a prerequisite before you can build the right technology and process adaptors, fitting into today’s system to drive scale and impact.
+But none of that matters if the digital health company cannot fit its technology into the healthcare industry’s existing IT, regulatory, organizational, and process frameworks.
+This requires that your organization become a first-principles expert in what aspects of the system are malleable, and which are not.
+That is a prerequisite before you can build the right technology and process adaptors, fitting into today’s system to drive scale and impact.

 In an industry as complex as healthcare, the impact and success of technological innovation is contingent on the difficult, back-end, and much less visible operational work.
-Below, I’ve outlined two key areas where operational innovation will significantly enhance the chances of thriving in a complex industry.
+Below, I have outlined two key areas where operational innovation will significantly enhance the chances of thriving in a complex industry.

 Integrating New and Old Systems

-Many of the systems in healthcare were built decades ago, and most health plan or enterprise customers have intricate mazes of multiple systems that work carefully together- even if the design of the overall system may not seem logical.
+Many of the systems in healthcare were built decades ago, and most health plan or enterprise customers have intricate mazes of multiple systems that work carefully together--even if the design of the overall system may not seem logical.
 It’s not uncommon for a payer, for instance, to have more than one claims billing system (often because of M&A history).
-It’s equally common to experience unique and custom data systems for the simplest things (such as member or patient eligibility files).
-Payers or employers may have hard requirements for how they can and cannot accept data, or unique processes for being able to transmit it.
+It is equally common to experience unique and custom data systems for the simplest things (such as member or patient eligibility files).
+Payers or employers may have hard requirements for how they can and cannot accept data, or unique processes for being able to transmit data.
 Through all of this, digital health companies have to invest in building all the requisite connections so that systems talk to each other effectively.